What is Agricultural Trade and Market Access Cooperation (ATMAC)?

 To be eligible your grant activity/project must demonstrate an eligible expenditure of at least $20,000 (GST exclusive).

 - supporting delegation visits, missions or technical exchanges

-- attending relevant conferences or workshops
+- attending relevant conferences, workshops and forums

 - working groups.